lnmurthy/web102_prework/README.md

-# WEB102 Prework - *FundYourGame*
+# WEB102 Prework - *Sea&FundGames*

 Submitted by: **Leisha Murthy**

-**FundYourGame** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea&FundGames** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **14** hours spent in total